-On December 6, 2016, the Company filed a shelf registration statement on Form S-3 as amended on March, 2017, under which the Company may, from time to time, sell securities in one or more offerings up to a total dollar amount of \$40 million.
-The Company's shelf registration statement was declared effective on March 16, 2017.
+On March 15, 2019, the Company filed a shelf registration statement on Form S-3, under which the Company may, from time to time, sell securities in one or more offerings up to a total amount of \$75 million.
+The Company's shelf registration statement was declared effective on March 29, 2019.

-Under the shelf registration, in May 2018, the Company issued an aggregate of 13,513,510 shares of common stock, \$0.001 par value and warrants to purchase up to an aggregate of 5,405,404 shares of common stock in an underwritten public offering.
-The common stock and warrants were issued in units, with each unit consisting of (i) one share of common stock and (ii) a warrant to purchase 0.40 of a share of common stock, at a price of \$1.15 per Unit.
-The Company received total net proceeds from the offering of \$13.9 million, net of underwriting discounts and other offering expenses of \$1.6 million.
+In May 2018, the Company issued an aggregate of 965,251 shares of common stock, \$0.001 par value and warrants to purchase up to an aggregate of 386,100 shares of common stock in an underwritten public offering.
+The common stock and warrants were issued in units, with each unit consisting of (i) one share of common stock and (ii) a warrant to purchase 0.40 of a share of common stock, at a price of \$16.10 per Unit.
+The Company received total net proceeds from the offering of \$13.9 million.

-The warrants are exercisable any time for a period of 60 months from the date of issuance on May 29, 2018, and are exercisable at an exercisable price of \$1.38 per share.
-The estimated grant date fair value was \$0.57 per warrant and was calculated based on the following assumptions used in the Black-Scholes model: expected term of 5 years, risk-free interest rate of 2.58%, expected volatility of 52.75% and expected dividend of zero.
+The warrants are exercisable any time for a period of 60 months from the date of issuance on May 29, 2018, and are exercisable at an exercisable price of \$19.32 per share.
+The estimated grant date fair value was \$7.98 per warrant and was calculated based on the following assumptions used in the Black-Scholes model: expected term of 5 years, risk-free interest rate of 2.58%, expected volatility of 52.75% and expected dividend of zero.